Taylor Darks

 Accomplishments

-I am a 2020 recipient of the Congressional Black Caucus Spouses Education Scholarship as well as the Adelaide D. Wilson Graduate Fellowship in 2019.
-I also represent Florida A&M as a graduate Feeder Fellow.
-In my spare time I enjoy writing, and I have published several books that promote self-love and positivity.
+I am a 2020 recipient of the Congressional Black Caucus Spouses Education Scholarship as well as the Sociology Graduate Student Service Award.
+I am also a recipient of the FAMU Feeder Fellowship and was recently awarded the McKnight Dissertation Fellowship (2023).
+In my spare time I enjoy writing and have signed a publishing deal with Harper Collins for Be Black Girl Be (Summer 2024)